phetsims/qa/documentation/qa-book.md

 * `?logVoicingResponses`: prints strings read by voicing to the console
 * `?forceSVGRefresh`: may mitigate graphical errors, but too energy/performance intensive to generalize.
 Check beheavior here when looking at graphical issues.
 * `?rootRenderer=canvas`: check behavior with this parameter when looking at graphical issues.
+* `?logBlockedResponses`: use with a11y view during dev tests to see what alerts are blocked when screen readers are being used.

 ##### Private Query Parameters